bufbuild/buf-action/README.md

 ### Only push on changes to APIs

-To push only on changes to when your module changes, restrict the push step for any changes to buf releated files.
+To push only on changes to when your module changes, restrict the push step for any changes to `buf` related files.
 This can be achieved by using the `paths` filter on the `push` event.

 ```yaml